Federal Budget 2012 – Families, Compassion & Charities: Key Components to Maintaining a Strong Canada (Part 3 CHARITIES)

 By Don Hutchinson and guest blogger Rick Hiemstra, Director of Research, The Evangelical Fellowship of Canada

 The Evangelical Fellowship of Canada (EFC) does not generally engage in the number crunching of the government budget process.
 But we do believe that a budget is, fundamentally, a moral document, and as such that Biblical principles are relevant to the budgeting process.
 Biblical principles inform us, and the EFC’s Centre for Faith and Public Life applies those principles to concepts for public policy initiatives that we believe to be of benefit to the nation.
-For reasons noted in Part 1 of this series, the EFC decided to make a submission in the 2012 federal pre-budget consultation process – based on principles rather than numerical recommendations – and we have been invited to appear before the House of Commons Standing Committee on Finance to engage further in the conversation.
+For reasons noted in Part 1 of this series, the EFC decided to make a submission in the federal pre-budget consultation process – based on principles rather than numerical recommendations – and we have been invited to appear before the House of Commons Standing Committee on Finance to engage further in the conversation.
 The EFC has urged the Government to consider and address three key building blocks of our nation: families; compassion; and, charities.
-We will briefly consider each of the three – families, compassion and charities – in a series of blogs of which this is the second: COMPASSION.
+We will briefly consider each of the three – families, compassion and charities – in a series of blogs of which this is the third: CHARITIES.

 While Canadian tax filer’s claims for charitable giving rebounded to $8.3 billion in 2010 from $7.8 billion in 2009, they were still off the record $8.6 billion that Canadians gave in 2007.
 Registered charities have legal limits on their ability to accumulate assets that might see them through a dry spell in giving and the swings in income clearly ended the run for some charities – 1,636 in 2010 – and it also affected the capacity of others to carry on operations.